 How and Where to List a Commercial Property for Sale by Owner

 Some buyers hope to cut out all the realtor fees when purchasing a commercial property.
 So they want to deal with the seller directly.
 As a general rule, they will search for property online.
-Commercial realtors also look online to find a property for a client.
+Commercial realtors also look online to find properties for clients.

-If you are selling your property ‘By Owner,’ several online sites list commercial property for sale, such as:
+If you are selling your property ‘By Owner,’ several online sites list commercial property for sale.

 Some sites, such as Zillow.com and Craigslist.com, offer free listings.
 And other websites, such as 4salebyowner.com and Reonomy.com, are paid sites.